Ghostbusters II (1989)

 Hardemeyer: Yes, I know.
 We're working on it!

 The Mayor: Great.
 While you're working on it, I'm going down as the mayor who let New York get sucked down into the tenth level of hell!
-Alright, we got no choice.
+All right, we got no choice.
 Call the Ghostbusters.

 Hardemeyer: Wait!
 Now I'm sure there's another way.

-The Mayor: Jack, I spent an hour last night in my bedroom talking to Fiorello LaGuardia and he's been dead for forty years.
+The Mayor: Jack, I spent an hour last night in my bedroom talking to Fiorello LaGuardia and he's been dead for 40 years.
 Now where are the Ghostbusters?